TheZoq2/ZoqRPG/README.md

 In order to store a struct of data, the = sign should be followed by a `{` and a `}` at the end of the struct.
 Inside the struct you can put any number of variables of any type you like.

+    struct=
+    {
+        data1=1
+        data2={
+            data3=yolo
+        }
+    }

+The *spells* file is divided into 5 structs: `spells, boons, visualisers, volumes and movers`.
+These structs are where you will add your own configurations for spells.

+### Defining new spells

+Now that we know how a spell is structured and stored in in the configuration we can define a new spell.
+In this example we will create a simple fireball.
+Let's start with creating the boon that will affect entities that are affected by the spell.

+    awesomeBurningBoon
+    {
+        base=burning;
+        minBurnTime=6000;
+        maxBurnTime=12000;
+    }

+As you can see, this boon contains three variables which describe what it does.
+The first being `base` which tells the plugin what internal boon type it should use.
+In this case burning which makes entities burn for a semi random amount of time.